orbitalchicken/Roadmap/README.md

 		logind.conf
 		two nm-applet?
 		10_linux
-	remove dep on mint-flashplugin-steam
-	add libhal-flash1 and dep on it
 	mate 1.10: add additional rename MATE desktop (take from ubuntu-system-adjustments)

 17.2
 ----
-	hexchat joins #linuxmint-chat and #linuxmint-help, would be better if it only joined #linuxmint-help eom and mate-color-selector should go in Accessories two-edge scrolling regression
+	eom and mate-color-selector should go in Accessories two-edge scrolling regression
 	32-bit isolinux linux is one line short (have to scroll to see Boot from Hard Drive)

 	Xfce:
 		xfce 4.12.